Welcome to the third annual 12 Days of Christmas Blog Hop!

 Welcome back to day 2 of the 12 Days of Christmas Blog Hop!
 Today, we’re sharing recipes or crafts inspired by our favorite holiday movie!
 And I’m sharing a Believe Framed Bell Sign that was inspired by the movie Polar Express.

 Stop by every day from December first through the twelfth for new ideas you can use to make your season brighter!
-Here’s this year’s 12 Days of Christmas Schedule so you can stop by each day to see what’s new:
+Check out the host projects and the entire 2017 12 Days of Christmas Links below.

 Polar Express Believe Framed Bell Sign